 Canine Degenerative Myelopathy

 The nerves that control a dog’s hind leg function and sensation can occasionally develop diseases and dysfunctions of their own.
 One such disease, canine degenerative myelopathy, affects many breeds but occurs most frequently in Boxers, German Shepherd Dogs, Cardigan Welsh Corgis and Rhodesian Ridgebacks.
 The nerve sheath that insulates the spinal cord’s nerve cells deteriorates, resulting in loss of nerve function.
 (A similar development in humans takes the form of amyotrophic lateral sclerosis, or ALS.)
-Dogs with this condition may stand with their hind legs close together and their feet at unusual angles.
+Dogs with this condition may display signs of tremors in their hind legs, or stand with their hind legs close together and their feet at unusual angles.

 A dog can often adapt surprisingly quickly and easily to the loss of a hind limb, learning how to walk and balance himself with his other three limbs.
 In some cases, however, the remaining hind leg may suffer from a painful degenerative disease or other condition that makes mobility impossible.
 A serious injury might even require the amputation of both hind legs, leaving the dog with no way of supporting the rear half of his body.

 Many surgeries to repair or replace damaged hind leg components can restore full mobility to the limb, but not immediately.
 Dogs recovering from such surgeries may experience temporary disability, with owners instructed to keep their pets from bearing weight on an extremity that has yet to heal.

 Treatment Options for Hind Leg Issues